Staff

 technologies to expand our philanthropic reach.”

-Cassandra graduated from Auburn University, earning a Bachelor of Science degree in Rehabilitation Services and Disability Studies, focusing on individuals with disabilities and case management.
+Cassandra graduated from Auburn University, earning a Bachelor of Science in Rehabilitation Services and Disability Studies, focusing on individuals with disabilities and case management.
 She is a native of Calhoun County.

 Cassandra is an active volunteer in the community, working with the Greater Calhoun County Governor’s Committee on Employment of People with Disabilities as the 5K race coordinator in 2016 and with Expression of a Brave Heart as the Art Coordinator, teaching children with disabilities to express their creativity through art.
+Her ability to manage various meeting platforms and her expertise in technology has taken the work of CFNEA to new heights.
+She keeps the Community Foundation up-to-date with technology changes.

 Norma Mancilla